List of Quds Day demonstrations: 2012 Quds Day

 On August 17, 2012, millions of Iranians commemorated al-Quds Day, where they waved Palestinian flags, chanted "Death to Israel and America," and burned Israeli and American flags.
 Iranian President Mahmoud Ahmadinejad called to destroy Israel, which he termed an "insult to all humanity" and called to remove the "Zionist black stain."
 Ahmadinejad said that "the Zionist regime is a tool to dominate the Middle East," as well as that world powers are “thirsty for Iranian blood."
 Ahmadinejad stated that "The Zionist regime and the Zionists are a cancerous tumour.
 Even if one cell of them is left in one inch of (Palestinian) land, in the future this story (of Israel's existence) will repeat."
 He further stated that "The nations of the region will soon finish off the usurper Zionists in the Palestinian land. ...
 A new Middle East will definitely be formed.
 With the grace of God and help of the nations, in the new Middle East there will be no trace of the Americans and Zionist."

-In Lebanon, Hezbollah Leader Sheik Hassan Nasrallah stated in a televised speech that, in the eventuality of a future Israeli attack on Lebanon, only a few rockets fired by the group's militia could cause massive casualties, given its well-planned target list, explaining that:
+In Lebanon, Hezbollah leader Hassan Nasrallah stated in a televised speech that, in the eventuality of a future Israeli attack on Lebanon, only a few rockets fired by the group's militia could cause massive casualties, given its well-planned target list, explaining that:

 Hundreds of people turned out in Gaza to protest the Israeli occupation of Jerusalem.
 A spokesman for the Popular Front for the Liberation of Palestine said "We are committed to the right of return and to liberation of prisoners and resistance against the occupation as long as it is on our land".
 In Bahrain, dozens took part in the protests, which were dispersed by security forces' tear gas.

 Labour Party politician Jeremy Corbyn attended the London rally, which was supported by the Stop the War Coalition.
 He was photographed coincidentally standing near Hezbollah flags, for which he was criticised on social media.